benclerc/Fortinet-FortiOSAPI/README.md

 # Fortinet Fortigate configuration API (FortiOS)

+**Warning : this is a work in progress, it should not be used in production environment.**

 PHP library used for interacting with Fortigate firewall (FortiOS) configuration API.
 This library can retrieve, create, update and delete configuration on the firewall.

 **Warning** : This library is incomplete and mainly oriented towards IP, firewall rules, traffic shapping and web filtering.
 Contributions are welcome !